-1 participants of the mediation process, the mediators, and program 2 administration were generally quite positive."537
+the mediators, and program administration were generally quite positive."

 Because the experimental program was a success, the program was made permanent.
-Data from the permanent program, summarized in a 2005 publication by Justice Ignazio Ruvolo, are similarly favorable.538
+Data from the permanent program, summarized in a 2005 publication by Justice Ignazio Ruvolo, are similarly favorable.

-San Mateo County program.
-In San Mateo County Superior Court, virtually 6 • 100% of the ADR used in the court's civil/probate/complex litigation 7 program from July 2007 to July 2008 was mediation, although the court 8 offered other options.539 The "overwhelming majority" of attorneys 9 surveyed said that ADR reduced court time.540 In addition, "85% of 10 respondents believed that costs were reduced as a result of ADR, whereas 11 15% thought that ADR increased costs."541 The court also found that 12 "[m]ost respondents, regardless of their role, felt very satisfied with the 13 process"542 The positive results for the period from 2007-2008 were 14 consistent with earlier data from the same court; more recent data does not 15 appear to be available.543 16
+• San Mateo County program.
+In San Mateo County Superior Court, virtually 100% of the ADR used in the court's civil/probate/complex litigation program from July 2007 to July 2008 was mediation, although the court offered other options.
+The "overwhelming majority" of attorneys surveyed said that ADR reduced court time.
+In addition, "85% of respondents believed that costs were reduced as a result of ADR, whereas 15% thought that ADR increased costs."
+The court also found that "[m]ost respondents, regardless of their role, felt very satisfied with the process ...."
+The positive results for the